prioseco/prioseco.github.io/README.md

 I specialize in General Relativity, focusing on the description of black holes, and Mathematical Physics, particularly in the Vlasov-Poisson system.
 My work lies at the intersection of Mathematics and Astrophysics.

-My scientific interest is principally motivated by a "realistic" description of matter around Black Holes, in particular I used a description known as Kinetic Theory of gases.
-By applying this approach to the matter around black holes, we seek to better understand how it behaves and interacts with extreme gravity in those regions.
+My scientific interest is principally motivated by a "realistic" description of matter around Black Holes, in particular, I used a description known as Kinetic Theory of gases.
+By applying this approach to the matter around black holes, we seek to understand better how it behaves and interacts with extreme gravity in those regions.

-At present, I am working as a Data Analyst/Scientist, utilizing programming languages such as Python and R.
+I am currently working as a Data Analyst/Scientist, utilizing programming languages such as Python and R.

 ## Other interests:
 - Bird Watching: Merlin App, eBird App, BirdLife Austria member.